USS McCloy: 1980s

 McCloy received a Meritorious Unit Commendation (MUC) for unsurpassed ASW accomplishments from 8 June to 22 December 1982 during this deployment.
 She also received the Sixth Fleet "Hook Em" Award and was designated as the Best ASW Ship in the Atlantic Fleet during the period 1 October 1980 to 31 March 1982 by Commander Naval Surface Force, U.S. Atlantic Fleet.
 Following this highly successful Med deployment, McCloy again conducted Special ASW Operations in the Western Atlantic Bermuda "Box" environment.

 On 31 October 1983, McCloy snagged the K-324, a Soviet Victor III-class nuclear-powered attack submarine with her towed array, causing damage to the submarine's propeller.
 The submarine was towed to Cienfuegos, Cuba for repairs by a Soviet salvage ship beginning on 5 November 1983.

 In the late 1980s, McCloy was involved in drug interdiction operations in the Caribbean Sea with a United States Coast Guard law enforcement detachment on board.
 She was involved in several large drug busts including a 50-ton marijuana seizure from the vessel Sea Wanderer in November 1986.

 On 27 April 1988 McCloy assisted submarine rescue vessel USS Petrel and salvage ship USS Hoist in conducting rescue operations following a fire on submarine USS Bonefish.

 Transfer and Mexican service

 McCloy was decommissioned on 14 December 1990, stricken from the Naval Vessel Register on 17 December 1990, and transferred to Mexico on 1 October 1993 along with her sister ship Bronstein.
 In the Mexican Navy, McCloy was renamed ARM Nicolás Bravo (E40) for Nicolás Bravo, a Mexican politician and soldier.
-As of June 2010, Nicolás Bravo was still in service with the Mexican Navy.